 Think outside of “blue is for boys, pink is for girls.”
 Our favorite nursery color choice recently is a soft, modern grey.
-Grey is timeless and a classic color that looks soft and inviting for all genders.
+Grey is timeless and a classic color that looks soft and inviting for all genders so it works really well for a gender neutral nursery design.
 It also works well with any accent color you pick, and it creates a nursery environment that’s peaceful and relaxing while still looking elevated and luxurious.

 This article originally appeared as a contributing article to our friend The Chriselle Factor.
 This version has been updated and modified.